ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

 ***

-This entry discusses the general notion of _[[derived functor]]_ specified to the special context of [[homological algebra]], hence to functors between [[categories of chain complexes]].
+This entry discusses the general notion of a _[[derived functor]]_ specified to the special context of [[homological algebra]], hence to functors between [[categories of chain complexes]].

-In the literature this is often understood to be the default case of derived functors.
-For more discussion of how the following relates to the more general concepts of derived functors see at _[derived functor -- In homological algebra](derived+functor#InHomologicalAlgebra)_.
+In the literature, this is often understood to be the default case of derived functors.
+For more discussion of how the following relates to the more general concepts of derived functors, see _[derived functor -- In homological algebra](derived+functor#InHomologicalAlgebra)_.

 ***